PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To print all the groups of current user
+To change owner of the file hello to user betty